-Sexual assault is defined by the Criminal Code of Canada as an assault of a sexual nature that violates the sexual integrity of the victim.
+A sexual assault is an assault of a sexual nature or that violates the sexual integrity of the victim.
 These charges are taken very seriously and are pursued aggressively by the police.

 When investigating a sexual assault case, police look at several factors such as which body part was touched, the nature of the contact, the situation, words and gestures accompanying the act, and any threats that were accompanied by force.

 Here are some different charges related to sexual assault:

 - Sexual assault with a weapon

 If someone is found guilty of sexual assault, they might go to jail for a maximum of 10 years or 14 years if the complainant is under 16 years of age.
 They may also be placed on the National Sex Offender Registry or have a DNA sample taken for the DNA databank.

 Frequently Asked Questions About Sexual Assault Charges in Alberta

 1. What are the best defences for a sexual assault charge?